scott-ainsworth/go-ascii/README.md

 #### Notes

 1. This package is suitable if and only if the data is really ASCII.
-No attempt is made to detect non-ASCII charater sets or perform other sanity check.
+No attempt is made to detect non-ASCII charater sets or perform other sanity checks.
 However, when the data is ASCII, these functions are 10 &ndash; 20 times faster the the [unicode](https://golang.org/pkg/unicode/) package equivalents.